 While things are looking quite different this year, Alpha Chi Omega was still able to successfully hold this annual event virtually through Zoom.

-Philanthropy week is very important to Alpha Chi Omega, with their main goal of their philanthropy is to provide education and awareness about domestic violence, as well as standing in solidarity with survivors.
+Philanthropy week is very important to Alpha Chi Omega, with their main goal of their philanthropy is to provide education and awareness about Defending Your Medical Marijuana DUI Charges, as well as standing in solidarity with survivors.

 “The process of planning this week was a little more strenuous at the beginning, because it was difficult to know whether we should plan for virtual or in-person events,” Alpha Chi’s Vice President of Philanthropy Corinna Robinson said.
 “Once our events moved fully virtual, the planning process was more straightforward.”